ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"Consider then," spake I, "their release and healing from their bonds and folly -- what might possibly be the outcome if in the course of nature this should happen to them in the following way: whenever one might be released and he be compelled all of a sudden to stand up and to turn about his head and to walk and towards the light to lift up his gaze -- and all the while all of these things he does, he feels pain, and because of the dazzling light be he unable to fully see those things which before their shadows he had seen.
-What, pray dost thou think, might he say if someone were to him say that what he had seen before was foolishness?
-And that now, more so and nearer to reality and more towards reality hath he turned and more right doth he see?
-Further yea also, in pointing out each of those real objects to him, might he be compelled by asking questions to reject that which is said to be so?
-Dost thou not think that he might be at a loss and would consider the objects he saw before -- the shadows -- as more true than the objects he is shown now -- the real objects?"
+"Consider then," spake I, "the release and healing of one them from their bonds and foolish thinking -- what might possibly be the outcome if, in the course of nature, this should happen to them in the following way: whenever one might be released and he is compelled all of a sudden to stand up and to turn about his head and to walk and towards the light to lift up his gaze -- and all the while he does these things, he feels pain, and because of the dazzling light he is unable to fully see those things the shadows of which he had only seen beforehand.
+What, pray dost thou think, might he say if someone were to say to him that what he had seen before was utter foolishness?
+And that now, he sees more correctly and nearer to reality and hath been turned more towards reality?
+Furthermore, in pointing out each of those real objects to him, might he be compelled, even when his questions are answered, to reject that which he is being told to be so?
+Dost thou not think that he might be at a loss and would consider the objects he saw before -- the shadows -- as more true than the objects he is shown now, that is, the real objects?"

 Glaukōn